 From the start of the pandemic, DePaul has based our actions on guidance from the Chicago Department of Public Health and Centers for Disease Control and Prevention.
 This includes significant investments the university made to improve air quality and to promote the use of face masks and hand sanitizer.

-While some aspects of DePaul's fall planning will evolve along with public health guidance, the following public health measures are currently in place as the fall term approaches.
+While some aspects will evolve along with public health guidance, the following public health measures are currently in place at DePaul.

 All air handlers capable of accommodating MERV-13 filters have been upgraded in DePaul buildings on both the Lincoln Park and Loop campuses.

 Additionally, the percentage of outside air drawn into buildings has been increased, and the start and stop times for all building fans has been extended to ensure that any particles not trapped in filter media are diluted with fresh air to the extent possible.